ShriyanshRaut/Astral/README.md

-# ✨ Flashy Todo App
+# ✨ Astral

-A cinematic cyberpunk-inspired todo dashboard built with React, Vite, TailwindCSS, GSAP, and Framer Motion.
+A cinematic futuristic productivity cockpit built with React, Vite, TailwindCSS, Framer Motion, and immersive animated UI systems.

-Designed to feel less like a productivity app and more like a neon mission-control console 🌌
+Designed to feel less like a todo app and more like a personalized mission-control operating system 🌌

 ---